davidcmarkham/bhxiv-cwld/example/logic/paper.md

 We used a combination of information gathered by talking to wet lab biologists at the BioHackathon, and wordclouds generated from the Biology Stack Exchange dataset, to generate a dictionary of colloquial wet lab biology language, which we have named CWLD (pronounced \emph{quilled}): Colloquial Wet Lab Dictionary.

 One of the important considerations was that the same term can have different meanings depending on the domain.
 For example, _transformation_ to a microbiologist means transferring genetic material into a cell, while for a human biologist it means converting a cell to an immortal phenotype that divides infinitely.
 We therefore defined an initial set of domains we were interested in to categorise the terms.
-We also mapped these domains to the EDAM ontology and the FAIRsharing subject ontology (SRAO), where possible.
+We also mapped these domains to the EDAM (EMBRACE Data and Methods) ontology [@ison2013edam] and the FAIRsharing Subject Resource Application Ontology (SRAO) [@lister2019mapping], where possible.

 \begin{figure}
 \begin{tabular}{ |p{3cm}|p{3cm}|p{3cm}| }